J-Ramalho/industRial/docs/5_comparisons.md

 data:  tensile_strength by sample t = -2.4, df = 54, p-value = 0.02
-alternative hypothesis: true difference in means is not equal to 0 95 percent confidence interval:
+alternative hypothesis: true difference in means between group A and group B is not equal to 0 95 percent confidence interval:
  -1.58500 -0.14072
 sample estimates: